Camera Configuration

 Configuration

-Detailed camera configuration options — where selection and preferences are set, how to
+Detailed camera configuration options are coming soon: where selection and preferences

-pin specific /dev/video* devices, and how to set resolution, format, and framerate — are
+are set, how to pin specific /dev/video* devices, and how to set resolution, format,

-!!! tip The agent prioritizes latency over quality for teleop.
+Tip.
+The agent prioritizes latency over quality for teleop.
 Prefer camera modes that keep end-to-end latency low.